-The Hecate Energy plant is proposed for residential and agricultural districts in Coxsackie, essentially converting them to industrial use for the next 25 years.
+The Greene County Solar Facility is proposed for a residential district in Coxsackie, essentially converting it to industrial use for at least the next 25 years.
 The plant is being built under Article 10 of the NYS Public Service Law, which takes siting control away from municipalities and local residents.
 Consequently we have very little say in whether this project is completed, but we have a major stake in the results.

-Saving Greene seeks to expand community awareness of the utility scale plant and its potential impact on our lives.
-Much of our opposition to the proposed plant centers around the sheer scale of this facility, which would be the largest of its kind built in a residential setting.
+Saving Greene seeks to expand community awareness of this facility and its potential impact on our lives.
+Much of our opposition centers around the sheer scale of this facility, which would be the largest of its kind located in a residential setting if built today.

-800 acres in the Town and Village of Coxsackie, with 400 acres of solar panels and other structures.
+800+ acres in the Town and Village of Coxsackie, with 400 acres of solar panels and other structures.

 A major electric generating facility:

-the project is expected to include roughly 180,000 such panels on three (possibly two) parcels
+the project is expected to include roughly 185,000 such panels on two (possibly three) sets of parcels.

-Hecate Energy has proposed to site a 50-megawatt utility scale solar plant on 800 acres of residential and agricultural land in the town and village of Coxsackie NY.
+Hecate Energy has proposed to site a 50-megawatt utility scale solar facility on more than 800 acres of residential and agricultural land in the town and possibly the village of Coxsackie NY.
 Their literature promotes the many benefits to our community, however, upon closer investigation the benefits to our community would be negligible.

 What we’ve accomplished:

 Support for opposing the Article 10 proceeding from Coxsackie Town Supervisor, Richard Hanse, with endorsements from: US Congressman John Faso; Assemblyman Chris Tague; State Senator George Amedore; the entire Greene County Legislature; and Village of Coxsackie Mayor Mark Evans.
 See the letter with endorsements.

 Preliminary Scoping Statement (PSS) Comments - posted on July 8.

-3. July 18 - Article 10 pre-application Conference held
+4. July 18 - Article 10 pre-application conference held

-Today's trivia: I've heard a lot of people ask about the name "Hecate" as in "Hecate Energy..." and most folks seem confused about how to pronounce it.
-The name is Greek (as in the goddess of witchcraft and crossroads) so--as Hecate Energy says on their Web site--it's pronounced “HEK-uh-tee” rather than the more "refined"-sounding "HEK-uh-tay" or the basic English "HEK-ait."
-So now you know.
+Today's trivia: a lot of people ask about the name "Hecate" as in "Hecate Energy..." and most folks seem confused about how to pronounce it.
+The name is Greek (as in the goddess of witchcraft and crossroads) so-as Hecate Energy says on their Web site-it's pronounced “HEK-uh-tee” rather than the more "refined"-sounding "HEK-uh-tay" or the basic English "HEK-ait."